 Today, preferred securities take many forms.
 In general, there are three types of preferred securities: traditional perpetual preferreds, trust preferreds and debt securities.
 Potential investors should examine the characteristics of each issue to determine that the investment meets their expectations and risk tolerance.
 They should understand the capital structure for priority of claims, study call provisions and know the circumstances under which the issuer can stop paying out income as well as what the consequences are.
-As the majority of preferred securities issued in recent years were those of financial firms, creditworthiness is very important as many of these financial institutions continue to suffer from the subprime crisis.

-- Income – Preferred securities offer fixed periodic payments.
+- Income – Preferred securities generally offer fixed periodic payments.
 However, payments can be interrupted under certain scenarios that are discussed below.

 - Competitive Returns – Preferred securities may offer attractive yields compared to other fixed income investments.

 - Term – Most preferred securities carry a defined investment timeframe; however, some issues are perpetual.
 Usually, the investor has call protection for five years from the issue date although extraordinary calls may exist, allowing the issuer to call the issue at any time.

 - Quality – Preferred issues are generally rated by the rating agencies based on the issuer’s credit quality.
 In general, higher yields are associated with lower quality issuers.
 In capital structure, they usually fall at the bottom of the balance sheet between common stock and debt.

 - Liquidity – Most issues are traded on the major exchanges.

 - Diversification – A diversified portfolio including fixed income and preferred securities may help to reduce risk and mitigate the effects of market volatility.

 - Denomination – Most issues are offered in $25 par value denominations.